tscelsi/paymentsAPI/README.md

         receiving_user_id: A unique identifier of the user receiving the payment (this equates to the beneficiary name) }

+`RESPONSE:`

+    {
+      payment_id: string // the unique identifier of the created payment object.
+    }
 #### /payment/schedule
 ### **/customer**
 #### /customer/balance